 Before using ambenonium, tell your doctor if you have asthma, Parkinson's disease, or a bladder or bowel obstruction.

-Your doctor may occasionally change your dose to make sure you get the best results from this medication.
+Your doctor may occasionally change your dose to make sure you get the best results.
 You may be asked to keep a daily record of when you took each dose and how long the effects lasted.
 This will help your doctor determine if your dose needs to be adjusted.

 Additional Mytelase Information